artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 tools are required for a fully working installation.
 As a result, there are many possible deployment configurations.

-These instructions are designed to get you up and running as quickly as possible, even if you are not familiar the various tools and applications that are bundled into Archivematica.
+The following table lists all help topics on installing Archivematica for various intended uses and host environments.
+The related document links are designed to get you up and running as quickly as possible, even if you are not familiar with the various tools and applications that are bundled into Archivematica.
 Experience with the Linux command line is helpful, and to support a running production system it should be considered a requirement.